airr-community/airr-standards/dev_process.md

 Versions and associated releases are driven by the recommendations and standards produced by the AIRR Community and their associated Working Groups, with specifications and software tools implementing those recommendations and standards.
+The various sub-projects within airr-standards do not have independent versioning but are interconnected together through the same version numbers.
+This way users know exactly which software versions are associated with which standards versions.
+This has the challenge that normal semantic version numbering (MAJOR.MINOR.PATCH) cannot be applied to the sub-projects, however the goal is that semantic versioning will apply to AIRR Standards as a whole.
+New and updated software tools will increment the PATCH number, but the MAJOR and MINOR numbers will only be incremented for changes to the AIRR Standards.

 The airr-standards repository uses release branches to maintain stable releases.
-When development on `master` is deemed ready for release, changes are merged to the release branch and tagged.
+When development on `master` is deemed ready for release, a branch is created from master called release-vX.X.X where vX.X.X is associated release.
+Any bug fixes related to the release can be committed directly to the release branch, and when satified then the branch is tagged with vX.X.X to finalize the source code release.
+Additional work may occur as software tools are packaged and posted to package management sites.

-* release-1.X.X

 ### Code Style